vaddi/rbase/README.md

 ## What is this repository for? ##

-* A simple Playground to learn React
+* A simple React Skeleton
-* Version: 0.1.0
+* Version: 0.1.1